Australian Geographic’s 100 Aussie icons

 91 The Australian flag: Made official in 1953, the Australian flag features the Southern Cross (41) and the Union Jack and was created after the Australian colonies became the Commonwealth of Australia on 1 January, 1901.

-92 Aboriginal and Torres Strait Islander flags: The flags of Australia’s indigenous peoples are potent symbols of their cultures and widely seen on public buildings and during special occasions.
+92 Aboriginal and Torres Strait Islander flags: The flags of Australia’s indigenous peoples are potent symbols of their cultures and are widely seen on public buildings and during special occasions.

 93 The Eureka Flag: When in 1854 diggers on the Ballarat goldfields revolted – an event immortalised as the Eureka Stockade – the Eureka Flag was flown.
 It has since been used in countless other protests.